chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 =================

 The ``Mason.toml`` manifest file is written in TOML(for more information see TOML section below).
-Each time a new project is created in Mason a standard TOML file in included in the top-level directory of the project directory.
+Each time a new project is created in Mason a standard TOML file is included in the top-level directory of the project.

 For example, ``Mason.toml``: